PRO-2684/gadgets/purlfy_for_tm/README.md

 ### Updating rules manually

-Navigate to Tampermonkey `Dashboard` - `Installed Userscripts` - `pURLfy for Tampermonkey` - `External`, and for each entry under `Resources`, click the `Delete` button.
+Navigate to Tampermonkey `Dashboard` - `Installed Userscripts` - `pURLfy for Tampermonkey` - `External`, and for each entry under `Resources`, click the `Update` or `Delete` button.
 After refreshing the page, the rules will be updated automatically.

 ## How it works